Landscaping contractors in

 Do I need a license to start a landscaping business in Kearney, NE?

-Nebraska does not require state licensing for general landscaping work.
-However, you need a Commercial Applicator License from Nebraska Department of Agriculture if applying pesticides or herbicides.
+Nebraska does not require state licensing for landscaping contractors.
+However, you need a Nebraska Commercial Applicator License from the Department of Agriculture if applying pesticides or herbicides commercially.

 What permits do I need for irrigation installation in Kearney?